wacn/trustcenter/trustcenter/privacy/you-own-your-data.md

         </div>
         <div id="BreadcrumbWrapper" data-cols="1" data-view1="1" data-view2="1" data-view3="1" data-view4="1" class="row-fluid grid-container mscom-grid-container breadcrumbs">
             <div class="span bp0-col-1-1 bp1-col-1-1 bp2-col-1-1 bp3-col-1-1"><a target="_self" class="mscom-link" href="../default.html">Trust Center</a> //
-                <a target="_self" class="mscom-link" href="../privacy/default.html">Privacy</a> // You own your Customer Data
+                <a target="_self" class="mscom-link" href="../privacy/default.html">Privacy</a> // You own your own data
             </div>
         </div>
         <div id="ContentWrapper" data-cols="2" data-view1="1" data-view2="2" data-view3="2" data-view4="2" class="row-fluid subpageBody">
             <div class="span bp0-col-1-1 bp2-col-2-1 bp3-col-2-1 bp1-col-2-2">
-                <p>With Microsoft Azure and Office 365 Operated by 21Vianet, you are the owner of your Customer Data.</p>
+                <p>With Microsoft Azure and Office 365 operated by 21Vianet, you are the owner of your Customer Data.</p>
                 <p>We define Customer Data as all data, including text, sound, video, or image files and software, that you provide to Azure and Office 365, or is provided on your behalf, through use of the enterprise online services that make up Azure and Office 365.</p>
                 <p>21Vianet will use your Customer Data only to provide the services we have agreed upon, and for purposes that are compatible with providing those services.
-We do not share your data with our advertiser-supported services, nor do we mine it for marketing or advertising.</p>
+We do not share your Customer Data with our advertiser-supported services, nor do we mine it for marketing or advertising.</p>
                 <p>You can access your Customer Data at any time and for any reason without assistance from 21Vianet.
 We restrict access to it by 21Vianet personnel and subcontractors.
 We provide simple, transparent data-use policies and get independent audits.
-On shared hardware, we also segregate your data from that of other customers.</p>
+On shared hardware, we also segregate your Customer Data from that of other customers.</p>
                 <ul>
                     <li><a target="_self" class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#data">21Vianet does not use Customer Data for advertising</a></li>
                     <li><a target="_self" class="mscom-link" href="#">You control who has access to your Customer Data</a></li>
                     <li><a target="_self" class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#isolation">We use logical isolation to segregate each customer’s data from that of others</a></li>
                     <li><a target="_self" class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#policies">We provide simple, transparent data-use policies and get independent audits</a></li>
-                    <li><a target="_self" class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors">Our subcontractors are under contract to meet our privacy requirements</a></li>
+                    <li><a target="_self" class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors">Our subcontractors are under contract to meet our privacy requiremen</a></li>
                 </ul>
                 <label>We do not use Customer Data for advertising</label>
                 <p>21Vianet does not share enterprise Customer Data with our advertiser-supported services, nor do we mine it for marketing or advertising.
 This policy is backed by our enterprise cloud service agreements.</p>